A Future End to the Techno Religion

 The more I write and meditate on what J.R.R.
 Tolkien called Faerie, however, the more these two sides of the same coin — one focused on technology and one focused on mythology — converge.
 Like many writers, I am engaged both with the past and the future, and very much through the fiery lens of the present, and vice versa.
 This waywardness is due in part to my own restlessness as a storyteller.

 I’m not one to declare myself as living in only one tribe or the other.
 As a mixed race individual — and let’s face it, we’re all ultimately mixed race, or one race, when we all do the honorable thing and trace our deceptively disparate stories back to Africa — it is inherently self-negating to wear just one pair of dancing shoes.
 More interesting, is to follow their example, and unpack the semantics of any question.
 Don’t take a word for granted, ever.
 Hedonistic is what critics called rave culture.
-While I recognize that indeed for many, and I will allow, most people, went and go to raves to get high, for me, that was never my thing.
-If anything, I find the chemical path to enlightenment fairly shortsighted, though I try not to judge anyone for it, and I acknowledge the therapeutic applications of psychedelics.
+While I recognize that indeed for many, and I will allow, most people, went and go to raves to get high, for myself, that was never my thing.
+If anything, I find the chemical path to an instant enlightenment fairly shortsighted, though I try not to judge anyone for it, and I acknowledge the powerful therapeutic applications of some psychedelics.

 Machines have transformed writing.
 After over 30 years of writing with computers, there is no shadow of a doubt in my mind that this is true.
 The ability to publish words to a blog or a network of newsletters — Substack — is itself a challenge to the purity and more fixed authority of the book, and the magazine, and the newspaper.
 We all know this as part of today’s media landscape.
 Choice is now vertiginous.
 And yet books still command greater respect.
 Why?
 In part, it’s because they too wander within many pages as they strive to transport us far outside of time.

 About six years ago, I was asked to help consult on the autobiography of Pasquale Rotella, the “rave king” of EDM, the mastermind behind the Electric Daisy Carnival.
 It was a unique chance to map out the all-too-human side of the rave myth.
 At the same time, Ghost Deep was my sketchpad and conduit for my personal observations.
 The vision for any worthy history of rave culture had to be authentic.
 Its first incarnation was the Museum of Lost Tales.
 The second, Electrohound.
-Then “Ghost Deep” was envisioned as a step back from ego while also representing a recommitment to the truth of “rave” — the ghost in the dance — a tale with complex global and technological dimensions.
+Then “Ghost Deep” was envisioned as a step back from ego while also representing a recommitment to the truth of “rave” — the ghost in the dance — a tale with complex global and technological dimensions and implications.

 And yet in 2018, I was asked to help someone else produce a documentary about the Los Angeles rave scene.
 Originally it was pitched to me as doing something like an art film with some history layered in, an emphasis put on the audio-visual potential of electronic music.
 As we discussed the filmic possibilities, I began to bring forward concepts and ideas I had long nurtured, going back to Pan and the Cyborg.
-Still, I realized over time that it was more art than history, and while any history of rave presupposes the potential for a mesmerizing telling, the truth needs little.
+Still, I realized over time that it was more art, than history, and while any history of rave presupposes the potential for a mesmerizing telling, the truth needs little.

 With that, I decided to step away almost completely from such ambitions.
 But in 2021, another friend asked me to help do a very different documentary.
 In all of these cases, they had come to me, and the first two put me at odds with where I felt I needed to go.
-But this third time, focusing on the history of breakbeat techno, it felt right.
+But this third time, focusing on the history of breakbeat techno, felt better.

 To be honest, electronic music culture in many ways is lost on me these days.
 Not because I don’t understand the music but because finally the story is at a truly new inflection point.
 With the “death of tech” to my mind, so the “death of rave,” though we all know that rave will keep bouncing back like some zombie god.